 Through my research I have learnt about ‘Zero Waste Home’, a family of four that creates little to no waste…

 If a family can do it, I can.
 So, I took action.
 I’ve contacted the council to get a compost bin and found the local recycling centre.
-In the last month, with guests staying and visiting between four of us we made less than one big bag or rubbish.
+In the last month, with guests staying and visiting between four of us we made less than one big bag of rubbish!

 This is now another part of my betternotstop journey.
 Check out how I got on in January!